phlbnks/PubMedPublist/readme.txt

 The shortcode accepts arguments to set how many papers are displayed, apply classes for custom styling, and choose from two layout options.

-//TODO: Upload to Git + dir and check stable tag.
-//*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.

 = Roadmap =